Ehrhart Functions of Weighted Lattice Points: Introduction

 \begin{enumerate} \item[(3)] The \textit{$s$-weighted Ehrhart function} and the \textit{$s$-weighted multivariate Ehrhart series} of $\mathcal{P}$ relative to $w$, denoted $E_\mathcal{P}^{s,w}$ and $F_\mathcal{P}^{s,w}$ respectively, are given by

-\quad \end{enumerate} \end{definition}
+\end{enumerate} \end{definition}

-\begin{remark} Of course, the above definitions are very general definitions, but note we recover old versions directly via substitutions and specializations.
+\begin{remark} The above definitions are very general, but note that we recover old versions directly via substitutions and specializations.
 For the $q$-weighted multivariate Ehrhart function and series when we set $t_j=1$: